Unidata/netcdf-c/INSTALL.md

 The following packages are required to build netCDF-C using CMake.

 * netCDF-C Source Code
-* CMake version 2.8.12 or greater.
+* CMake version 3.20.0 or greater.
 * Optional Requirements:
-	* HDF5 Libraries for netCDF4/HDF5 support.
+	* HDF5 libraries for netCDF-4/HDF5 support.
-	* libcurl for DAP support.
+	* libcurl for DAP, byte-range, and other remote-access features.

 <center>
 <img src="deptree.jpg" height="250px" />